shehrii9/scaleable-chat-app/README.md

 - **Offline Support:** Messages are queued and delivered once the recipient is online.
 - **Message Replies:** Reply directly to specific messages.
 - **Message Reactions:** React to messages with emojis.
+- **Network Connectivity Listener:** Monitors and handles network connectivity changes to ensure a seamless messaging experience.

 ## 🚀 Getting Started